jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-02-17-how-to-give-AI-knowledge-about-your-business.md

 Based on the information you provided, Jerzy Wickowski is a software developer from Poland with 15 years of experience.
 Additionally, Wickowski is noted as an author on CodePruner.com, which suggests that he might have contributed articles, tutorials, or content related to software development on that platform.
 ```

 AS you can see, if we provide the information to the context, then AI will be able to answer a specific question, but you will not be able to add all information from hundreds of company documents.
-To acheive it we can go to he next part
+To achieve it we can go to he next part

 ## RAG - Retrieval Augmented Generation
 This approach uses the previous one, but give you a way more option and allows to to work with a much bigger of data.